DarrenJParker/5-Aza-dC_methylation/README.md

 * The locus (CpG) level file  **GSE125388_PropMethDataAllSamples.csv.gz** **all_methylKit_fix.csv**, contains the number of methylated and unmethylated reads per locus, can be obtained from [GEO (accession number: GSE125388)](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE125388&format=file&file=GSE125388%5FPropMethDataAllSamples%2Ecsv%2Egz).
 Once downloaded please unzip this file and place into the `Data` directory.

-* gff file **Nasonia_vitripennis.Nvit_2.1.40.gff3**, obtained from [ensembl](ftp://ftp.ensemblgenomes.org/pub/release-40/metazoa/gff3/nasonia_vitripennis/Nasonia_vitripennis.Nvit_2.1.40.gff3.gz).
+* gff file **Nasonia_vitripennis.Nvit_2.1.40.gff3**, obtained from ensembl: `ftp://ftp.ensemblgenomes.org/pub/release-40/metazoa/gff3/nasonia_vitripennis/Nasonia_vitripennis.Nvit_2.1.40.gff3.gz`.
 Once downloaded please unzip and place this file into the `Data` directory.

 * The processed gene annotation file **all_methylKit_fix_gene_closestgene_exon_CDS_5UTR_3UTR_annot.txt**, contains gene information for each locus in the experiment.
 Needs to be unzipped before it can be used.